Overview

 3

 This course will introduce you to key topics in organizational behaviour in the hospitality and tourism industry.
-These topics include the role of leadership in organizational culture, creating a health and wellness culture and managing change and innovation, handling conflict and applying theories of organizational behaviour.
-These topics will help you understand managers' important roles in directing organizational change in response to the realities of power and politics in organizational life.
+These topics include the role of leadership in organizational culture, creating health and wellness culture and managing change and innovation, handling conflict and applying theories of organizational behaviour.
+These topics will help you understand the important roles that managers play in directing organizational change in response to the realities of power and politics in organizational life.

 Pre-requisites: